Evening Primrose family (Onagraceae)

 Cultivation: The preference is full or partial sun, moist conditions, and cool to warm temperatures.
 This plant becomes dormant during hot summer weather.
 The soil should contain abundant organic matter, with or without sand.
 A low pH is tolerated, if not preferred.
 This plant is fairly easy to grow, even under conditions that are not entirely suitable for it, but it has difficulty competing with plants that are better adapted to hot, dry summer weather.
 Foliar disease is not troublesome; however, the stems are easily broken.
 In warmer areas with a long growing season, Fireweed will bloom during early summer, while in cooler, boreal areas, it tends to bloom later in the summer.

-Range & Habitat: Fireweed is a rare plant that occurs in only a few counties of NE and north central Illinois (see Distribution Map).
+Range & Habitat: The native Fireweed is a rare plant that occurs in only a few counties of NE and north central Illinois (see Distribution Map).
 It is more common further to the north in Wisconsin.
 Habitats include moist sedge meadows, woodland borders, damp ravines, sandy marshes near dunes, remnant bogs, and areas where trees and brush have been removed by fire.
 This plant is confined to cooler areas of Illinois where the climate has been made more moderate by the influence of the Great Lakes.
 It is not really a plant of the open prairies, but can be found sometimes in moist meadows.
 Fire stimulates the germination of this plant's seeds and helps to eliminate competitors, hence the common name.

 Photographic Location: The photographs were taken at the webmaster's wildflower garden in Urbana, Illinois.